krithicswaroopan/Binary-Photo-Classifier-and-File-Compressor/examples/README.md

 # Examples Directory

-This directory will contain practical examples and usage scripts for the Binary Photo Classifier and Resizer project.
+This directory will contain practical examples and usage scripts for the Binary Photo Classifier and File Compressor project.

 ## 🎯 Planned Examples